In this section

 What the RSPCA standards say...

 Unlike other assurance providers, RSPCA Assured inspects the welfare of animals from birth through to slaughter.
 The RSPCA standards ensure catching teams have suitable training in animal handling, including the requirement that hens are not picked up by one leg.
 There are also limits on the maximum length of transportation time as well as restrictions on the routine use of live shackling.
-The birds must also be effectively stunned before slaughter to ensure they are unconscious.
+The birds must be transported to an RSPCA Assured abattoir and be effectively stunned before slaughter to ensure they are unconscious.

 What makes RSPCA Assured free-range different?